-SACU consists of the regional economic powerhouse in the region - South Africa, and four small countries, namely, Botswana, Lesotho, Namibia and Swaziland, shortly referred to as the BLNS countries.
-Though there is no sufficient hard evidence to prove it, there are always outcries from firms based in these small countries about unfair trade practices by, and dominance from South African companies.
+Though there is no sufficient hard evidence to prove it, there are always outcries from firms based in these small countries about unfair trade practices by the South African companies.
 As it may be the case in most parts of the world, infant industry protection has been granted to a couple of emerging industries in these small countries, but they grossly fail to take advantage.
-For Namibia, infant industry status has been granted to two sub-industries within the Agricultural sector - in the Diary and milling industries.
+For Namibia, infant industry status has been granted to two sub-industries within the Agricultural sector - in the Diary (UHT milk) and Milling industries (Pasta), in both cases for an eight-year period running from 2000 to 2008.
 There are opinions that smaller members of SACU should do something about South African firms instead of keeping complaining, but having the national competition policy should be a starting point before we talk about having a regional competition policy.
-Against this background, opinions are held that a regional competition policy will not help by much because competition laws are only enforceable at national levels.
+Against this background, opinions are held that a regional competition policy will not help much, since from the present evidence it has been noticed that competition laws are only enforceable at national level.